modenaxe/msk-STAPLE/README.md

 - [ ] (optional) use `addBoneLandmarksAsMarkers.m` to add to the OpenSim models the bony landmarks identified automatically during the morphological analyses.
 - [ ] finalise the OpenSim model using the `osimModel.finalizeConnections()`  API method.
 - [ ] (optional) print the OpenSim model using the `osimModel.print(model_path\model_name.osim)` API method.
+- [ ] use the obtained model for your biomechanical analyses.

 ### Available algorithms for bone morphological analysis

-STAPLE collects some algorithms from the literature and others that we developed _ad hoc_.
+STAPLE collects some algorithms described in the literature and others that we developed _ad hoc_.
 The following table lists the algorithms currently available in this repository.

 | Bone                 | Rigid Body Name | Joint Coordinate System | Algorithms       |